qbit-/cfour_converter/README.md

 ```
 full list of options can be found by using `-h` argument

-* runnung CFOUR
+### runnung CFOUR
 Call the script with the `run` subcommand.
-If the calculation is terminated
-before completion, it is possible to continue calling the script with the
-`--keep_going` argument.
-The command can be configured with the `--command`
+If the calculation is terminated before completion, it is possible to continue calling the script with the `--keep_going` argument.
+The command can be configured with the `--command` keyword:
-keyword:

 ```bash
 ./cfour_converter.py run --keep_going --cfour_out_prefix prefix/to/cfour/input/directories --command xcfour
 ```

-* Converting CFOUR output to Gaussian __.fch__ files
+### Converting CFOUR output to Gaussian __.fch__ files
 Call the script with the `convert` subcommand.
-A series of __.fch__ files will be produced,
-one per CFOUR directory.
+A series of __.fch__ files will be produced, one per CFOUR sub-directory.
 The original CFOUR directory can be removed with the `--clean_cfour` argument.

 ```bash
 ./cfour_converter.py convert --fch_out_prefix output/fch/files/here